keras-team/keras/docs/templates/getting-started/functional-api-guide.md

 ```

 Since our inputs and outputs are named (we passed them a "name" argument),
-We could also have compiled the model via:
+we could also have compiled the model via:

 ```python
 model.compile(optimizer='rmsprop',